NidhitheCoder/brad-js/advanced_JS/read.md

 ### Global Object
 - the global object provides  variables and functions that are available anywhere.
 By default, those that are build into the language or the environment .
 Recently gobal This was added to the language.
 As a standerdised name for a global object , that should be supported accross  all environment.

+### Function objects
+- In javascript functions are objects itself.
+- Properties :- name and length